vmware-tanzu/graph-framework-for-microservices/README.md

 flash repo login .
 ```

-Note: if you are using any cloudgate based dev group , please run
+Note: if you are using any Cloudgate based dev group , please run
 ```
 clearaws
 ```